a-moreira/Koan/README.md

 These scripts let you download the Zen Koans from http://www.ashidakim.com/zenkoans/ and randomly print one of them to stdout as a welcoming message at startup.

+#### Temporary
+First, go to the gnome-terminal.desktop file and change the path to where your repository is located.
+Then go to the koans.sh file and do the same thing.

 ### Steps
 ```
 $ cd ~/welcomingKoans